 The lack of care is illustrated by a current trend in the economic marketplace where the majority of players believe competition is needed for survival.
 This capitalistic trend drives individuals and societies to focus on maximizing product sales and financial profits, which has caused negative consequences to collective human well-being and the living environment.
-With care as a foundation, success is measured by valuing the wellbeing of people, planet, and profit-for example, gross national happiness (GNH), and B Corp-versus measuring success solely by financial profit.
-For example, measuring for well-being and happiness (GNH) versus measuring success based on gross domestic product GDP
+With care as a foundation, success is measured by valuing the well-being of people, planet, and profit versus measuring success solely by financial profit, for example, measuring for well-being and happiness (GNH) versus measuring success based on gross domestic product (GDP).

 Science shows that humans are the primary cause for planetary damage; therefore, they have the primary responsibility for mitigation.
 Damaging factors include shifts to consumer-driven lifestyles, lack of sustainable strategies and structures to accommodate population increases, competing political perspectives, and an emphasis on financial profit (e.g., Daniel Christian Wahl, Dennis Meadows, Paul Polman, John Fullerton).
-Additional harmful drivers include exploitative economic practices, unequal access to advanced technologies, and other socioeconomic disparities and the need for new models of business practice4 that consider wellbeing (e.g., James Rhee, Kate Raworth).
+Additional harmful drivers include exploitative economic practices, unequal access to advanced technologies, and other socioeconomic disparities and the need for new models of business practice that consider wellbeing (e.g., James Rhee, Kate Raworth).